msmccormack/Notes/msmccormack_b2_notes.md

 ** For this, we used the read.csv function to load in each url as an R data frame, naming each with the respective last 3 digits of the time the data was from.
 **
 * We then created a function to deal with data deduplication.

+## Case Study 2: Working with FLUXNET Tower Data
+The second case study looked into FLUXNET tower data.
+This data consists of a network of towers that measure energy and gas fluctuations between the Earth's surface and the atmosphere.
+There are times when sensors malfunction, operations are interupted, or other factors that cause gaps in the datasets.
+Our goal with this case study is to figure out how to reconstruct missing data.

+### Discussion Board Posts for Case Study 1:

+####

+### Exercise 2.2: My Group's Approach